ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0050-112-symbolic-speech-public-debate-and-institutional-reality-2026.md

 In many political cultures, statements by senior figures acquire a status of moral authority.
 When such authority is perceived as unquestionable, contradictions may be overlooked or rationalised, and earlier statements may be selectively invoked.

+### *2.4 Semantic Entrapment: When Historical Statements Become Interpretive Traps*

+Historical statements can function as a form of semantic entrapment.
+When a past statement (e.g., “criticism is welcome”) contradicts contemporary institutional practice, observers experience cognitive dissonance.
+Institutions typically do not resolve this dissonance by altering their behaviour.
+Instead, they engage in **interpretive over‑engineering**: they reinterpret the original statement in a way that aligns with current practice.

+In this process:

+- the historical statement remains symbolically authoritative
+- its meaning is retrofitted to justify contemporary enforcement
+- the contradiction is absorbed through semantic reinterpretation rather than institutional adjustment

+This mechanism allows institutions to maintain continuity while neutralising the normative force of earlier statements.

 -----

 ## 3. Public Debate: Fragmentation and Symbolic Anchoring